5dlabs/agent-docs/docs/.taskmaster/docs/task-18/task.md

-# Task 18: Data Migration and Validation
+# Task 18: API Documentation and User Guides

 ## Overview
-Implement comprehensive data migration system with validation to ensure data integrity during production deployment.
+Create comprehensive API documentation and user guides for all MCP tools and system components to ensure proper usage and maintenance.

 ## Implementation Guide
+- Generate OpenAPI specification for all MCP tools
-- Create migration scripts for production data
+- Create user guides for each query tool and management function
-- Implement data validation and integrity checks
+- Implement interactive documentation with examples
-- Add rollback mechanisms for failed migrations
+- Add troubleshooting guides and FAQ sections
-- Create migration monitoring and logging
+- Create deployment and configuration documentation

+## Technical Requirements
+- OpenAPI 3.0 specification generation
+- Interactive documentation platform
-- Test migration procedures with production-like data
+- User guides with practical examples
+- Troubleshooting and FAQ documentation
+- Deployment and operations guides

 ## Success Metrics
-- Data migration completes successfully
-- Data integrity validated post-migration
-- Zero data loss during migration process
-- Rollback procedures tested and functional
-- Migration performance within acceptable limits
+- Complete API documentation for all tools
+- User guides cover all functionality
+- Interactive examples work correctly
+- Troubleshooting guides resolve common issues
+- Documentation kept up-to-date with changes